Skip to contents

 1. cohort: cohort from the cdm object.

-See an example of its usage below, where we use summariseTreatment() to summarise treatments defined in cohort2 in the cohorts defined in cohort1.
+See an example of its usage below, where we use summariseTreatment() to summarise treatments defined in cohort2 in the target cohorts defined in cohort1.

 summariseTreatment(